 Salmon sharks live primarily in offshore waters and oceanic environments but it’s not uncommon to see them inshore, just off the beach line.
 They range from the sub-Arctic to subtropical waters.
 It can be found throughout the North Pacific Ocean as well, with a range as far south as the Sea of Japan and as far north as Alaska.

-Some of these colder waters include the Sea of Okhotsk and the Bering Sea in the Northeast Pacific to waters in Southern Baja California near Mexico, covering vast areas of the ocean.
+Some of these colder waters include the Sea of Okhotsk and the Bering Sea in the Northeast Pacific from the Gulf of Alaska to Southern Baja California near Mexico, in the eastern Pacific.

 Diet

-It’s common for salmon sharks to feed on different fish, herring, squid, salmon, birds, sea otters, and more.
+It’s common for them to feed on different fish, walleye pollock, pacific herring, squid, salmon, birds, sea otters, and more.
 Some of these fish include halibut, pollock, sablefish, tunas, codfish, sardines, and more.

 Reproduction

-The salmon shark, like other sharks, is ovoviviparous.
-This means that they develop eggs inside the womb that remain there until the mother is ready to give birth.
+Like other sharks, they are ovoviviparous.
+This means that they develop eggs inside the womb of the female’s body.
+The eggs remain there until the mother is ready to give birth.
 The embryos feed on the ova produced by the mother.
 A typical salmon shark litter size is between two to six pups.

 It’s believed that females reach maturity at around 8-10 years of age, with males maturing by five.
 The gestation period is around nine months.
 In pups, it is said that there are around 2.2 males born for every female.

 Salmon sharks are not a particular threat from fisheries and commercial fishing.
-There do not appear to be any commercial fisheries that target salmon sharks.
+There do not appear to be any commercial fisheries that target these sharks.
 But, like almost every marine creature, they are sometimes captured as bycatch but are usually discarded.
-They are often cited as a nuisance because of their habit of damaging fishing gear.

 They are also liable to consume parts of the intended catch.
 Due to the frequency of these sharks being captured as bycatch, their conservation status is considered to be vulnerable to extinction.
 This is heightened by the development along seashores and around coastal waters where nurseries are located.

 Salmon sharks live in relatively high levels of abundance.
 A good sign of their population health is that they are currently marked as animals of least concern on the IUCN Red List of Threatened Species.
-Their population within the western central pacific, eastern central pacific, and northwest Pacific, to name some, are prime examples of this.
+Their population within the Western Pacific, Eastern North Pacific, and Northwest Pacific, to name some, are prime examples of this.

 When these sharks are caught, sometimes their fins are cut off and sold.
 Their flesh is uncommonly sold in the United States, but it does happen.
 More often, products like leather and oil are created by the captured salmon sharks.